Introduction to Black Box Testing

 7. Comparison Testing

 In this technique, different versions of the same software are used and then compared in order to test the entire system.
-The behavior is noted and compared for all versions and any deviations are noted.
+The behaviour is noted and compared for all versions and any deviations are noted.

 8. Use Case Technique